student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/index.md

-# 3. How to Maximize your University Experience
+# 3. How to Maximize University Experience

 Coming Soon!